fuhsjr00/bug.n/doc/Default_hotkeys.md

 * `#` (LWin, left Windows)
 * `+` (Shift)

-You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e. g. `#^q` means pressing the left Windows key and the shift key and the q key (`Win+Ctrl+Q`) for quitting bug.n.
+You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e. g. `#^q` means pressing the left 'Windows key' and the 'Control key' and the 'Q key' (`Win+Ctrl+Q`) for quitting bug.n.

 ### Window management